 In an editorial accompanying the study, Dr. Patrick D. McGorry of the University of Melbourne, Victoria, Australia and colleagues write that large clinical trials are now needed to investigate early treatment of schizophrenia.
 “While there are risks in the endeavor to reshape the early course of schizophrenia and related psychoses, it is now within our grasp,” they conclude.

-The findings appear in the February issue of the Archives of General Psychiatry.
+The findings appeared in the February 2008 issue of the Archives of General Psychiatry.

 Source: Archives of General Psychiatry